Skip to main content

 During your consultation

-• If you choose to receive an electronic prescription, your doctor will send a SMS or email to your mobile phone.
+• If you choose to receive an electronic prescription, your doctor will send an SMS or email to your mobile phone.
 It will contain a link to a ‘token’ which contains your prescription information.
 Please speak to your healthcare provider for other options if you do not have a mobile device.

 • You will receive a separate token for each medicine you are prescribed.